wayoutworks/awp/README.md

 - You can clone this repo and follow the instruction
 - You can also visit to the website for download

+**Q6.
+Can we request for specific features and if we can then what will be the procedure?**

+Ans.
+Yes, you can request for a specific feature by creating <a href="https://github.com/wayoutworks/awp/issues/new?assignees=&labels=&template=feature_request.md&title=">Feature Request</a>.
+The implemmentation of that feature will be based on how many users are asking for that feature and that feature will not invite any future conflict or security issues.

+**Q7.
+Where to report bugs (if any) in the Theme?**

+Ans.
+You can create issues in this repository by clicking on <a href="https://github.com/wayoutworks/awp/issues/new?assignees=&labels=&template=bug_report.md&title=">Create Bugs</a>

 ### Creators

 **Naveen Kharwar**